Dog Behavior - A Compassionate, Sensible, Effective Approach

 Behavior changes in dogs can be challenging, which is why we say to nip unwanted behaviors in the bud as soon as possible.
 It takes a long time to instigate change when that behavior has been there for a long time.
 If the problem has been there for three weeks, it can take you three weeks to correct.
 If the problem has been there for three years, it might take you three years to modify it.
 You want to try and get a jump on these things before they become ingrained behavior.

 You can't start too early with dog socialization and behavior.
 It's a lifelong process, but in terms of development periods in dogs, the earlier we can start having a positive influence on them, the better off they will be long term.
 You can start with some toilet training as well as basic commands such as sit and stay.
-Once they've completed all their vaccinations, you'll be able to take them out of the safe home environment to a behaviorist or a trainer and do puppy classes.
+Once they've completed all their vaccinations and your veterinarian gives you the "all clear," you'll be able to take them out of the safe home environment to a behaviorist or a trainer and do puppy classes.

 As we briefly touched on, aggression with other dogs is a serious behavioral issue, and most veterinarians will recommend that, at that point, you seek out some professional advice from an experienced trainer.
 As dog owners, we sometimes give them the wrong messages.
 We’ll see another dog across the street, and we'll get all anxious ourselves, and we'll pull on our dog, or our voices change, and we sound like there's a problem.
 What we should have done was pretend we didn't see the dog, distract our own dog with food and be happy.
 And then they'll associate, "I saw a dog across the street with my owners, I'm going to get food, and we're going to go the other way."

-Jumping up on people is another behavior that you want to nip in the bud, as let’s face it—no one wants to come to your house for a visit and get knocked down by your giant Labrador.
+Jumping up on people is another behavior that you'll want to remedy if it gets out of control, as let’s face it—no one wants to come to your house for a visit and get knocked down by your giant Labrador.
 You have to think of it from the dog’s perspective.
 What are they getting out of it?
 They’re getting social interaction and if you’re yelling, “Get down,” or the like, you’re encouraging the behavior.
 One thing to do is to remember that coming home can't be exciting.
 If we don't get excited to see our dog, they will be less likely to start that behavior.
 Come in calmly, ignoring the dog until they're willing to offer a sit or engage in other calm behavior.
 Reinforce the behavior that you want.
 So if your dog tries to jump, you ignore them, and then when they sit, it’s time for treats!

 Absolutely.
 That's an essential thing to remember, especially if a behavior problem comes up relatively suddenly with no apparent cause.
 We want to check the dog out and make sure there's nothing else going on.
 Common things that we would see causing significant behavior changes would be neurologic problems and sometimes pain.
 That can be arthritic pain or it can be gas pain.
 As dogs get older, cognitive decline can play a role in behavior changes as well, and all of those things are things that we want to rule out before we start to come up with a behavior management plan because those could be significant factors.